cn0047/stash/ed/kubernetes/README.md

 kube-proxy - k8s networking.

 Kubernetes - orchestrator for microservice apps.
+Kubernetes has three namespaces by default:
+* default
+* kube-system
+* kube-public

 To store data permanently, Kubernetes uses Persistent Volumes.

+API server (`kube-apiserver`) - provides an HTTP/HTTPS0server, which provides a RESTful API for all the components in the Kubernetes master.

+Controller Manager (`kube-controller-manager`) - controls lots of different things in the cluster.
+Replication Controller Manager ensures all the Replication Controllers run on the desired container amount.

+`etcd` is an open source distributed key-value store (https://coreos.com/etcd).
+Kubernetes stores all the RESTful API objects here.

+Scheduler (kube-scheduler) - decides which node is suitable for pods to run on, according to the resource capacity or the balance of the resource utilization on the node.

+`Kubelet` is a major process in the nodes, which reports node activities back to kubeapiserver periodically, such as pod health, node health, and liveness probe.

+Proxy (`kube-proxy`) - handles the routing between pod load balancer (a.k.a. service) and pods, it also provides the routing from outside to service.

+ReplicaSet (RS).
+ReplicationController (RC).

 #### Master.